roytang/blog/content/post/2010/10/ipad-first-impressions-and-snap-judgments.md

       The USB cable used to connect the iPad to a PC is also the one used to connect it to a plug for charging via an electric outlet.
 This is all kinds of brilliant and literally had me with my jaw open for a few seconds.
     </li>
     <li>
-      Charging via USB is extremely slow, around 10% per hour, and the iPad will even lie about it and say &#8220;Not Charging&#8221;.
+      Charging via USB is extremely slow, around 10% per hour, and the iPad will even lie about it and say "Not Charging&#8221;.
 Charging via outlet is much faster.
     </li>
     <li>
       Typing on the virtual keyboard is ok for short form fields or notes type of things, but I can't imagine doing it for longer typing tasks such as blog posts (I will probably try it as some future time).
 I find myself typing most comfortably using one hand as it can reach across the keyboard quite easily.
 The lack of tactile feedback will take some getting used to.
 As my friend noted the virtual keyboard has touch type indicators on the F and J keys for some reason!